marxin/texi2rst-generated/sphinx/gcc/how-to-use-inline-assembly-language-in-c-code.rst

 ``x``     Equivialent to ``X``, but only for pointers.
 ========  ===========================================================

 ..
-Copyright (C) 1988-2021 Free Software Foundation, Inc.
-   This is part of the GCC manual.
-   For copying conditions, see the file gcc.texi.
 Most of this node appears by itself (in a different place) even when the INTERNALS flag is clear.
 Passages that require the internals manual's context are conditionalized to appear only in the internals manual.